matrix-org/synapse/docs/client-server/howto.rst

+..
+TODO kegan
-TODO(kegan):  Room config (specifically: message history, public rooms). /register seems super simplistic compared to /login, maybe it would be better if /register used the same technique as /login? /register should be "user" not "user_id".
+  Room config (specifically: message history, public rooms). /register seems super simplistic compared to /login, maybe it would be better if /register used the same technique as /login? /register should be "user" not "user_id".

 How to use the client-server API